Credit For Outside Courses

 The only way students currently may receive credit for outside work is through one of our clinical programs, including the Legal Externship Program.
 The reason is that it is hard to monitor the quality of outside work experience, plus the faculty wants to ensure that students receive faculty supervision.

 This is governed by Article IV, section 7.
-With advance approval of the Dean or Dean's designate (Dean Chris Marx in this case), students can receive up to 2 credits per summer for certain externship experiences if he/she does not get paid.
+With advance approval of the Dean or Dean's designate (Associate Dean Gerry Muir in this case), students can receive up to 2 credits per summer for certain externship experiences if he/she does not get paid.
 However, those credits may not reduce the minimum credits required for a semester or year, nor will they count toward the 84 credit requirement for graduation.
 The reason is that summer externships are not faculty supervised, and they vary tremendously in terms of supervision and the type of work experience that students receive.

-See Dean Chris Marx, 4th floor Dean's Office, for details if you are interested in doing this.
+See Dean Muir in the Student Affairs Office, for details if you are interested in doing this.

 No. Faculty policy prohibits independent study or seminar credit for work that is done as part of a student's journal responsibilities.